acterglobal/zoe-relay/STATUS.md

  - [ ] End-2-End-Testing over redis
  - [ ] generic client interface
  - [ ] allow firehose services per allow-list
- - [ ] only accept user-set-keys for authenticated ed25519 auth
+ - [ ] only accept user-set-keys for authenticated ed25519 auth if set to secret

 ## Client
 - Client as per quic definition: the one connecting is the client